-Ashley Wijangco is a 22-year-old writer and basketball enthusiast who aspires to work in the field of sports media.
+Ashley Wijangco is a 22-year-old writer and basketball enthusiast who resides in the Chicagoland area and aspires to work in the field of sports media.
 She recently graduated from the University of Illinois at Urbana-Champaign in May 2017 with a Bachelor of Science in news-editorial journalism, a public relations minor, and a SportMedia certificate.

 She is currently a freelance writer, an executive board member for the Chicago Journalists Association, and runs The Bulls Charge.
 During the summer of 2017, she acted as a communications intern for the National Basketball Players Association.